Rochambeau Library-Providence Community Library

 The Rochambeau Library— A Community Library of Providence is an historic public library building at 708 Hope Street in Providence, Rhode Island.
-It is a single-story brick structure with limestone trim, designed by Wallis E. Howe and built in 1930.
+It was originally a single-story brick structure with limestone trim, designed by Wallis E. Howe and built in 1930.
 It has a symmetrical main facade, with the entrance in the center, sheltered by a porch supported by fluted Corinthian columns.
 The flanking bays are pavilions with gable fronts.
 A modern two-level addition with a glass front has been made to the north side of the building.

 The building was listed on the National Register of Historic Places in 1998.